Francis Bedford (photographer): Personal life

 On 1 November 1843 he married Mary Graham at St Andrew's in Holborn, London.
 The couple appear on the 1851 census living at 23 Rochester Road, Kentish Town, London, with their two young sons, Arthur and William.
 Francis gave 'Lithographic Artist' as his profession.
 When the 1861 census was taken, Francis, now an 'Artist', was staying at a hotel in Peterborough.
 Ten years later he and Mary were living at 326 Camden Road, London.
 Francis now gave 'Photographic Artist' as his profession.
 He was still at the same address in 1881.
 Also present that night were his wife Mary, his son William, his daughter-in-law Wilhelmina, and his six-year-old grandson Francis.

 He died on 15 May 1894 and is buried on the west side of Highgate Cemetery, close to the grave of another celebrated Victorian photographer, Henry White.

 Photography records

 On 19 February 2009 Swann Galleries set an auction record for Bedford's work Photographic Pictures Made by Mr. Francis Bedford During the Tour in the East, a suite of three albums from 1862.
 The albums sold for $132,000.

+The National Gallery of Art Library in Washington, D.C. holds a two-volume index of Bedford's photographs that is organized by print type.